PoC-dev/smtp-abuse-reporting/README.md

 Fields designated as *not used* are not queried by the reporter script and are meant to provide more information to the user, or are reserved for future use.

 ## ToDos.
-- Generate report with timestamps in UTC.
+- Generate report with timestamps in UTC instead of local timezone.
 - How to handle feedback cases like "we informed customer, please be patient"?
-- Expand report to show the number of abuses from a reported addres older than the two week "detailed" report
-   - how to format this in the report?
+- How to handle cases like "customer has fixed the issue"?
 - Modify cronjob to honor `smtp-abuse-syslog.pl` return level to backup/restore logtail's state file accordingly.
 - Standard syslog format has no field for the current year.
 This **will** make the parser fail at year's turnaround, when suddenly after December January follows in the same log run.
 Should be worked around by a manual handler watching a transition from Month 12 to Month 1, in turn forcing `$year++`.
 - Probably introduce a force-flag (`-f`) to the reporter script, making it ignore the lastreport penalty.